opendroid-project/docs/wiki/Building_101.md

 This guide aims to teach users about the basics of android building.
 If you want to build A12+ for devices not using linux 4.4 and up please refer to [Building android for legacy devices](/wiki/Building_android_for_legacy_devices)
+For versions unsupported by AOSP refer to [Building Legacy Android](/wiki/Building_legacy_android.md)

 ## Syncing AOSP Source code